Hair damage compensation claims - Introduction

 Depending on the industry the Claimant works in, they may be entitled to more compensation for financial losses.
 Modelling for example is a career heavily based on appearance, and hair damage might mean that the Claimant is out of work for a prolonged period of time, or has to quit the industry entirely.

-How much compensation can you claim for a hair injury?
+How much compensation can I claim for hair damage?

 An amount for a claim for compensation reflects the type and severity of your injuries.